 - Migrating from Auth0.js v8 in React.js Applications

 I upgraded but I still get deprecation warnings in the logs

 You have already migrated to Auth0.js 9 but you still see this error in your logs:

 Legacy Lock API: This feature is being deprecated.
 Please refer to our documentation to learn how to migrate your application.

 These deprecation notices most likely originate from a user visiting the Universal Login page directly without initiating the authentication flow from your app.
 This can happen if a user bookmarks the login page directly.
-If this happens after July 16, 2018 the user will not be able to log in.
+After August 6, 2018, these users will not be able to log in.